ngx-lottie/ngx-lottie/README.md

 By default, `lottie-web` will load your JSON file with animation data every time you create an animation.
 You may have some problems with the connection, so there may be some delay or even timeout.
 It's worth loading animation data only once and cache it on the client-side, so every time you create an animation — `ngx-lottie` will retrieve the animation data from the cache.

-`ngx-lottie/server` package gives you the opportunity to preload animation data and cache it using `TransferState`.
+The `ngx-lottie/server` package allows you to preload animation data and cache it using `TransferState`.

 ### How2?